CanxinTang/PublicGroup1/README.md

-deployed web does not need to update in Render after source code is changed.
+deployed web does not need to update manually in Render after source code is changed.